jim-deriv/flutter-chart/doc/drawing_tools.md

 )
 ```

-If you don't specify an `interactiveLayerBehaviour`, the chart will use `InteractiveLayerDesktopBehaviour` by default.
+If you don't specify an `interactiveLayerBehaviour`, the chart will use `InteractiveLayerDesktopBehaviour` on web and `InteractiveLayerMobileBehaviour` on other platforms.

 #### Custom Interactive Layer Behavior